Get a free, no obligation personal loan quote with rates as low as 9.99%

 Final Thoughts

 Having a place of your own to retreat to whenever vacation calls is extremely convenient.
-You can leave all your belongings there and not have to pack so heavy, and you can really establish a home away from home.
-But in order to make this work, there are a few important details you will want to become familiar with first.
+You can leave all your belongings there and not have to pack so heavily, and you can really establish a home away from home.
+But to make this work, there are a few important details you will want to become familiar with first.
 Get in touch with a seasoned real estate agent and mortgage specialist to help fill you in on everything you need to know about buying a home in the U.S. as a Canadian.

 Lisa Rennie avatar on Loans Canada